andrewbaxter/sheetman/readme.md

 Some of these may be desktop/website/embedded specific.
 If there's a button in the menu it should work.

-- `Arrow key` - Select a different cell/header
+- `Arrow key/HJKL` - Select a different cell/header

-- `Ctrl + arrow key` - Create a new column/row in the specified direction of the current cell
+- `Ctrl + arrow key/HJKL` - Create a new column/row in the specified direction of the current cell

 - `Ctrl + o` - Open a file